How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 Let $Q$ be a matrix of suitable scaled eigenvectors of $ A_{j}'(\I_{j:(j+1)}), \,$ define

 and let

-Then an elementary calculation shows that $(A_1', \dots, A_j', A_{j+2}', \dots, A_k')$ is a length $k-1$ regular facial reduction sequence that satisfies the requirements of Lemma \ref{lemma-reformulation}.
+After this transformation we have that $A_{j}'(\I_{j:(j+1)}) = I.$ Further, an elementary calculation shows that $(A_1', \dots, A_j', A_{j+2}', \dots, A_k')$ is a length $k-1$ regular facial reduction sequence that satisfies the requirements of Lemma \ref{lemma-reformulation}.
 However, we assumed that the shortest such sequence has length $k.$ This contradiction completes the proof.

 In Lemma \ref{lemma-derive-poly} we construct a sequence of polynomial inequalities that must be satisfied by any $(x_1, \dots, x_k)$ that complete $(\bar{x}_{k+1}, \dots, \bar{x}_m)$ to a strictly feasible solution.
 We need some more notation.
 Given a strictly feasible solution